So you’ve made an insurance claim and been told a ‘loss adjuster’ has been assigned. Just who is this person and what do they do?

 In preparing their recommendation to the insurer, they will examine the circumstances and legitimacy of your claim, assess the damage or loss and work out whether it is covered under your policy.

 What do loss adjusters actually do?

 In a nutshell, loss adjusters investigate insurance claims arising out of losses such as accidents, burglaries, fires, floods or natural disasters.
-It is their job to determine the amount of damage or loss covered by the insurance policy, recommend benefits based on that coverage, and negotiate payment and settlement.
+It is their job to determine the amount of damage or loss covered by the insurance policy and make a recommendation to the insurer based on that coverage.

-As part of their role they may be required to investigate the cause of the loss (e.g. how a fire started), conduct witness interviews, take statements and consult with police, fire authorities, emergency services, government agencies and specialists.
-They can also engage the services of licensed private investigators, accident reconstructionists and others to gather further information.
+As part of their role, they may be required to investigate the cause of the loss (e.g. how a fire started), conduct witness interviews, take statements and consult with police, fire authorities, emergency services, government agencies and specialists.
+They can also engage the services of licensed private investigators, structural engineers and others to gather further information.

 A loss adjuster may also be required to inspect and/or evaluate damage, estimate costs or commercial value, examine reports or other documents, evaluate losses and quantify settlement amounts.

-Once they have gathered the required information, they then report on their findings, propose solutions and negotiate settlements and agreements between the parties.
+Once they have gathered the required information, they then report on their findings, propose solutions and may engage in negotiating settlements and agreements between the parties.